 What does a great customer experience mean today?

 Customer experience is about all-inclusive strategic alignment between the customer’s engagement expectations, brand promise and the company culture behind the brand.
 To win, CEOs must be maniacal about that alignment .

-At ImagineNation™ we suggest companies pursue this type of aligned strategic and systemic approach, by developing an organizational culture that will harness the convergence of mobility, big data, the cloud, collaboration, and the Internet of Things (IoT) and merge it with people’s collective genius within the company.
+At ImagineNation™ we suggest companies pursue this type of aligned strategic and systemic approach.
+Doing this by developing an organizational culture that harnesses the convergence of mobility, big data, the cloud, collaboration, and the Internet of Things (IoT) and merges it with people’s collective genius within the company.

-This will enable the organization to see and understand customers expectations and solve their problems and to explore ways of creating, adding and capturing what customers perceive as value.
+This will enable the organization to see and understand customers expectations, develop customer intimacy and solve their problems by exploring ways of creating, adding and capturing what customers perceive as value.

 The three key steps in delivering a great customer experience

 1.Clarify brand promise and strategy